Cornelliana: Freshman beanies

 In the first part of the 20th century, male freshmen at Cornell were required to follow eleven strict rules published in the freshman handbook.
 These ranged from "No smoking on campus" to "Give your trolley seat to an upperclassman."
 Number four on the list was "Wear your cap."
 The cap was a red beanie with a gray button on top.
 Freshmen boys wore their hats until the annual spring beanie burning.
 This rule was taken very seriously.
 One student, Frederick Morelli 1924, was chained to a tree for two hours and dunked in the lake for refusing to wear his cap, thus earning Cornell the name "Lynch College".
 By the 1960s, this tradition had disappeared.

 The White library bell

 When Andrew Dickson White returned to the United States in 1894 from his post as the minister to Russia, he brought back a 361-pound church bell.
 For many years, janitors rang the bell to warn students of the library's nightly closing.
 Due to complaints about the "booming resonance" of the bell, librarians began ringing a smaller bell to warn of White's bell.
-Today, White's bell is stored in the Andrew Dickson White Reading Room in Uris Library.
+White's bell is stored in the Andrew Dickson White Reading Room in Uris Library.